B0rderh4ck/hexo_borderhack_site/README.md

 Hexo usage
 ----------

-Read the documentation to lern how to write a post or customize the site layout: [Hexo.io docs](https://hexo.io/docs/index.html)
+Read the documentation to learn how to write a post or customize the site layout: [Hexo.io docs](https://hexo.io/docs/index.html)